Tag: redemption

 It Is Written

 Job’s words of optimism amid the words of anguish provides quite the contrast.
-The context seems to be that Job wants his words of trust in God to be recorded (written on a scroll).
+The context seems to be that Job wants his words of trust in God to be recorded ( on a scroll).
 Then he goes further and wants them engraved on stone.
-The implication being that a scroll is not permanent (or significant enough) to encapsulate the and redemption of God.
+The implication being that a scroll is not permanent (or significant enough) to encapsulate the mercy and of God.

 This is Paul’s concern for Timothy and the church in general.
 While the CEB (the primary translation being used for these devotionals this year) individualizes behavior (e.g., “you”) while other translations are more generic (e.g., “one”).
 The Greek as neither.
 Both “you” and “one” are interpretations of the “space” between the words (this really is an English problem).